devopsacademyau/academy/classes/03class/exercises/c03-make01/README.md

     - Dockerfile
         - with the instructions to build your docker image
     - Makefile
         - with the three phony targets mentioned above
-    - output.md
-        - with the execution and outputs of the following command: `make build`, `make push`, `make run`